MaiaNavas404/DR-Fangame-/Danganronpa Fangame Draft/Cast/Photographer.md

 ## Personality
-- religious ubringing
+- appears as a normal person until an obsession gets brought up
+- creepy obsessive when talking about their local celebrety/crush

 ## Role
-- Main character
+-

 ## Appearance
-- white hair
-- ahoge